hidetatz/hidetatz.github.io/data/articles/sync_cond.md

 Condition variables appends a point to the above "I want to access a critical section" situation.
 The point is "I want to access a critical section, but I don't want to access it **until a condition xxx is met**".
 This might sound difficult to understand because it is written in a rather abstract way, but I will explain it later with a concrete example.

-In order to achieve the above in mutex, it is generally necessary to implement it as a busy weight.
+In order to achieve the above in mutex, it is generally necessary to implement it as a busy wait.
 Let's take a look at the following pseudo code.

 ```
 mutex_lock(); // Lock the critical section